Table of Contents

 Who Is at Risk for PTSD?

 Certain subpopulations are at higher risk for post-traumatic stress disorder.
-Stressor events and traumatic incidents that can lead to this serious mental health condition include: being the victim of a violent crime, experiencing the violence of war; or experiencing one or more adverse childhood events (ACEs) such as the death of a parent, witnessing domestic violence, experiencing abuse or neglect, being the victim of severe bullying, or surviving a life-threatening illness or physical injury.
+PTSD stressor events and traumatic incidents that can lead to this serious mental health condition include: being the victim of a violent crime, traumatic brain injury, experiencing the violence of war; or experiencing one or more adverse childhood events (ACEs) such as the death of a parent, witnessing domestic violence, experiencing abuse or neglect, being the victim of severe bullying, or surviving a life-threatening illness or physical injury.

 PTSD in veterans is one of the more well-known manifestations of PTSD, but it is less commonly understood by the public that some of these other groups suffer in larger numbers as well.